soorzj/EEYEL-DSA/README.md

 --- other functions---

 ```
+# Repository viewer website if you have difficulties in viewing GitHub
 <img width="2048" height="263" alt="Exam_Registration_Problems_and_Solutions" src="https://github.com/user-attachments/assets/ba9ba489-c70d-4b97-8639-6ffc65e4c99d" />

 #### USE THE IN BUILT FILE VIEWWER ADJUSTED TO VIEW, COPY OR DOWNLOAD THE PROGRAM FILES WITHIN YOUR BROWSER IN AN INTERACTIVE WAY: